-We care about yummy and healthy foods for children and have put our heart and soul to provide top nutrition with wholesome ingredients.
-That’s why we don’t need to enrich our meals with vitamins or other additives because all that stuff is already in there, naturally!
+We care about yummy and better-for-you foods for children and have put our heart and soul to provide top nutrition with wholesome ingredients.
+That’s why we don’t need to enrich our meals with vitamins or other additives because all that stuff is already in there!

 Kids Need More Veggies!

 Vegetables are packed with goodness and loaded with an amazing variety of key nutrients, vitamins and fiber that are essential to growing children.

 The USDA recommends children aged 4-8 eat at least 1-½ cups of vegetables per day.
 Indeed, parents should choose a variety of vegetables for their children each day, selecting from all five vegetable subgroups (dark green, orange, legumes, starchy vegetables, and other vegetables) several times a week.
 Check www.choosemyplate.gov for more information

 If vegetables are a blessing, they are also a daily struggle for most parents.

 This is why all our meals include lots of veggies, (up to one half cup of vegetables per meal).
 For example, our Spaghetti Loops + Meat Sauce and our Totally Twisted Pasta with Meatballs both provide one half cup of vegetables – which is about 33% of the daily recommendation for children between 4 and 8 years old.
 On top of that, both of these meals provide a variety of veggies like tomatoes, carrots, sweet potatoes, celery and onions.